ADDONS / SCALES

 0 – normal

-1 – mild-to-moderate dysarthria; patient slurs at least some words, can be understood with some difficulty
+1 – mild to moderate dysarthria; patient slurs at least some words, can be understood with some difficulty

 2 – severe dysarthria (unintelligible slurring out of proportion to dysphasia), anarthria, mutism, coma